WGLab/PennCNV/docs/misc/faq.md

 Some users just want to adjust signal intensity values, without generating CNV calls by PennCNV.
 The genomic_wave.pl program in PennCNV package can be used to adjust signal intensity values.
 The input file must have a field in the header line that says "*.Log R Ratio".
 The -adjust argument can be used to generate a new file with updated Log R Ratio measures.
 This procedure can be also used in Agilent arrays or Nimblegen arrays for adjustment.
 Email me for a script to generate GC model file for these custom arrays.

-A sample generates >1000 CNV calls, what’s wrong?
+A sample generates >1000 CNV calls, whats wrong?

 Most probably it has low signal quality.
 Please check the QC&Annotation section in the tutorial to see how to take advantage of the filter_cnv.pl program for automatic QC analysis.